 It is also appropriate to give that part of his allowance to a sibling who does the chore instead.
 This way, you’re not working on the chore, you’re working on the communications process, as well as your child’s motivation.

-Structure is very important when it comes to completing household tasks.
+Structure is essential when it comes to completing household tasks.
 I believe there should be a set time when chores are to be done.

 In general, before the video games or any electronics go on, make it a rule that your child’s bed has to be made, his clothes should be in the hamper, and his room is tidy.
-This way, he’s starting to learn that before he can have free time, his responsibilities have to be met.
+This way, he’s starting to learn that his responsibilities have to be met before he can have free time.

 Again, you never want to be pulling your child back from something exciting in order to do something mundane and boring.
 Rather, you want to get them to work through the mundane and boring things to get to something exciting.